by Calculated Risk on 2/26/2020 11:08:00 AM

-New home sales for January were reported at 555,000 on a seasonally adjusted annual rate basis (SAAR).
-This was below the consensus forecast, and the three previous months were all revised down.
-So overall this was a disappointing report.
+New home sales for January were reported at 764,000 on a seasonally adjusted annual rate basis (SAAR).
+Sales for the previous three months were revised up, combined.

 Click on graph for larger image.

-This graph shows new home sales for 2016 and 2017 by month (Seasonally Adjusted Annual Rate).
-Sales were up 5.5% year-over-year in January.
+This graph shows new home sales for 2019 and 2020 by month (Seasonally Adjusted Annual Rate).

 Note: Existing home sales are counted when transactions are closed, and new home sales are counted when contracts are signed.
 So the timing of sales is different.